cloudify-cosmo/docs.getcloudify.org/content/plugins/docker.md

   * `image` *Required*.
   * `name` *Required*.
-  * `use_external_resource` a boolean for setting whether to create the resource or use an existing one.
+  * `use_external_resource` a boolean for specifying whether to create the resource or use an existing one.

 **Mapped Operations:**

   * `cloudify.interfaces.lifecycle.create` creates the container.
     * **Inputs:**
-      * `params` Any parameters exposed by the Docker Py library to the create_container operation.
+      * `params` Any parameters exposed by the Docker Py library to the `create_container` operation.
   * `cloudify.interfaces.lifecycle.start` starts the container.
     * **Inputs:**
       * `params` Any parameters exposed by the Docker Py library to the start operation.
       * `processes_to_wait_for` A list of processes to wait for before finishing the start operation.
       * `retry_interval` Before the start operation finishes, Cloudify confirms that the container is started.
-This is the number of seconds between checking.
+Specifies the number of seconds between checking.
 Defaults to 1.
  * `cloudify.interfaces.lifecycle.stop` stops the container.
     * **Inputs:**
       * `params` Any parameters exposed by the Docker Py library to the stop operation.
       * `retry_interval` Before the stop operation finishes, Cloudify confirms that the container is stopped.
-This is the number of seconds between checking.
+Specifies the number of seconds between checking.
 Defaults to 10.
   * `cloudify.interfaces.lifecycle.delete` deletes the container.
     * **Inputs:**
       * `params` Any parameters exposed by the Docker Py library to the remove_container operation.
       * `retry_interval` Before the delete operation finishes, Cloudify confirms that the container is removed.
-This is the number of seconds between checking.
+Specifies the number of seconds between checking.
 Defaults to 10.

 **Attributes:**

   * `container_id` The ID of the container in the Docker Server.
   * `ports` The ports as shown in the container inspect output.
-  * `network_settings` The network_settings dict in the inspect output.
+  * `network_settings` The `network_settings` dictionary in the inspect output.
-  * `image_id` The ID of the repository/tag pulled or imported.
+  * `image_id` The ID of the pulled or imported repository/tag.

 {{< gsHighlight  yaml  >}}